KITATUS/KITATUS.github.io/_posts/2022-02-18-eventdispatchersdelegates.md

 toc_label: "Table of Contents"
 toc_sticky: true
 toc_icon: "heart"  # corresponding Font Awesome icon name (without fa prefix)
+excerpt: "A look at how Event Dispatches (and Delegates) work in Unreal Engine and how you can use them to handle communication between multiple actors"
 ---

 The basic idea behind an Event Dispatcher (Or Delegate in C++ land) is that one thing is shouting something to whoever is listening.